The Best Bakery in Every State

 Noble Pies, Warwick

 If I saw a sign that said “Turn Back for Pie,” I know I’d hit the brakes and swing that car around!
 Well, that’s how Noble Pies began when Leslie Noble sold them roadside with her kids.
 Now she has a sweet pie shop, and people still turn back for her delicious pies (like Butterscotch Cream!) made from her grandmother’s recipes.
+Check out these classic recipes from our readers’ great-grandmas.

 Miss Angel’s Heavenly Pies, Mount Airy